The Malawi Parliament Enhancement Project (MPEP)

 - Malawi Parliamentary Committees adopted the practice of developing annual work plans; committees also adopted a monitoring and evaluation framework to track their performance

 - 28 journalists in Malawi trained in effective parliamentary reporting

-The Malawi Parliament Enhancement Project (MPEP) is funded by the Norwegian Ministry of Foreign Affairs through the Royal Norwegian Embassy in Malawi.
+The Malawi Parliament Enhancement Project (MPEP) was funded by the Norwegian Ministry of Foreign Affairs through the Royal Norwegian Embassy in Malawi.

-The project is a partnership between the Parliament of Malawi and AFIDEP.
-The primary role of AFIDEP is to provide technical assistance to parliament in implementing the project.
+The project was a partnership between the Parliament of Malawi and AFIDEP.
+The primary role of AFIDEP was to provide technical assistance to parliament in implementing the project.

-The project seeks to inspire supportive political behaviour and reforms, and strengthen capacity that enables performance improvement and effective delivery of the Malawi Parliament’s functions.
+The project sought to inspire supportive political behaviour and reforms, and strengthen capacity that enables performance improvement and effective delivery of the Malawi Parliament’s functions.

 |Project Manager:||Martin K. Phiri|